 Posts and boxes were for officers on the beat and the public to use to contact the police – an alternative to 999 when people didn’t have access to their own telephones or mobiles.

 At the top of the post is a red lantern, which would flash when police were required to contact their station.
-It’s thought the square frame surrounding the bulb was inspired by Sir John Soane’s lantern feature at the top of the Dulwich Picture Gallery.
+It’s thought the square frame surrounding the bulb was inspired by Sir John Soane‘s lantern feature on the mausoleum of the Dulwich Picture Gallery.

 A completely different style of telephone box to the Tardis ones appears in London’s iconic Trafalgar Square.
 Many would have passed the circular box, which has been described as ‘Britain’s smallest police station’.
 It was built in 1926 out of an existing lamp plinth (the lamp fitting dates back to 1826) so police could keep an eye on demonstrations in the Square.
 It was created to blend in with the walls of Trafalgar Square after public objections to previous designs.
 Inside was a phone line direct to Scotland Yard and whenever it was picked up, a flashing light in the ornamental light on top would flash alerting nearby officers to trouble.
 No longer in use by police, it’s now used to store cleaning equipment for City of Westminster street cleaners.

-For Metro Girl”s blog post on another tiny police station in Hyde Park Corner, read A monument to victory, grand park entrance and an upset Duke: History behind the Wellington Arch
+For Metro Girl’s blog post on another tiny police station in Hyde Park Corner, click here.

 For more of Metro Girl’s history posts, click here.